Upgrade to the __tier_name__

 BBQ Chicken Foil Packs

-More foil-wrapped dinnertime goodness courtesy of Life in the Lofthouse!
+More foil packet dinnertime goodness with this BBQ chicken recipe courtesy of Life in the Lofthouse!

 Salsa & Corn Dumpling Soup